Consultancy and training in electromagnetic compatibility

 The authors' approach is thoroughly practical - all areas of installation EMC are covered with particular emphasis on cabling and earthing.
 Students on MSc and CPD programmes will also find in this book some valuable real-world antidotes to the academic treatises.

-* in the context of systems and installations, with a chapter on the management aspects of EMC.
+The book is presented in two parts: the first is non-technical, and looks at the need for EMC under the European EMC Directive* in the context of systems and installations, with a chapter on the management aspects of EMC.
 The second part covers the technical aspects of EMC, looking at the various established methods which can be applied to ensure compatibility, and setting these in the context of the new responsibilities facing system builders.
 EMC for Systems and Installations is designed to complement Tim Williams' highly successful EMC for Product Designers.

 0-7506-4167-3 312pp 1999